 Log-in to CodePlex and create a project.
 When selecting the source control, pick Git.

 Once your project is created, click on the Source Control tab.
-Click the “Git” link under the Source Control heading on the right of the page to bring up connection details:
+Click the “Clone” action link to bring up connection details:

 Step 2: Set up Git